areaDetector/ADUVC/README.md

 Once the driver is installed, the UVC camera must be set up.
 There are some important things to keep in mind when using ADUVC:
 * Because libuvc uses /dev/video0 to connect to devices, it requires sole access to the device in addition to root privelages.
 * Every UVC camera has either a serial number or a product ID.
 Either can be used to connect to the camera
-* UVC cameras generally don't have many acquisition modes, Usually sticking to 8-bit RGB.
-This is the only mode the driver supports in its current iteration, though other modes may be added in the future.
+* UVC cameras generally don't have many acquisition modes, Usually sticking to 8-bit RGB in the form of MJPEG streams.
+The ADUVC driver also has support for Uncompressed formats and also YUYV, Grayscale, and RGB color modes.

 To begin the ADUVC setup process, there are two included helper .cpp programs included in the adUVCSupport directory: cameraDetector, and imageCaptureTest.
 The first of these two, will use libuvc to detect all UVC cameras connected to the system, while the second will use OpenCV highgui with libuvc to test image acquisition.
 It is recommended to run both programs prior to using the ADUVC driver to make sure that the camera is detected correctly.